PVHL/jsObjDB/Readme.md

 Indexes have two properties:

-*	__required__: every object that is inserted into this database _must_ have a value for the indexed property
+*	__required__: every object that is inserted into this database _must_ have a value for the indexed property.
+Defaults to false;
-*	__unique__: every object that is inserted into this database _must_ have a unique value for the indexed property
+*	__unique__: every object that is inserted into this database _must_ have a unique value for the indexed property.
+Defaults to false.

-When you create an jsObjDB, you can provide a primary key - which is simply an index with `required==true` and `unique==true`.
-It is also used during `upsert` operations, when searching for existing objects.
+When you create an instance of jsObjDB, you can provide a primary key - which is simply an index with `required==true` and `unique==true`.
+The primary key is also used during `upsert` operations, when searching for existing objects.

 Indexes currently only provide speed advantage to $eq, $in, and $contains operators.

 ### Efficiency

-When executing a query, if there are multiple indexes that could be used, the DB engine looks for an index that partitions the data the most - that is, there are the largest number of unique entries for that column.
+When executing a query, if there are multiple indexes that could be used, the DB engine chooses the index that will give the greatest speed boost.
+It does this by looking for the index that partitions the data the most - that is, the index holds the largest number of unique entries for the indexed column.

-Therefore, the best index has a a wide variety of values.
+This means that the best index has a wide variety of values.

 ## Query Structure